-As CBD is becoming more commercial, the recreational market has often encountered products that carry inorganic and non-synthetic compounds, reflecting the prioritization of quantity over quality.
+As CBD becomes more commercial, the market has often encountered products that carry inorganic and synthetic compounds, reflecting the prioritization of quantity over quality.
 It’s imperative that quality is the focal point in farming and manufacturing to provide health and balance for our endocannabinoid system.

 Extraction plays a large role in the quality and cost of CBD oil.
 Once hemp is harvested, the CBD oil needs to be extracted from the plant.
 There are three main extraction methods: